Economic Activities in United States: Primary, Secondary, Tertiary, and Quaternary

 The military is a great example of many economic activities working together.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector includes the manufacturing of military equipment, such as tanks and aircraft.
 The tertiary sector involves services provided by the military, like training and logistics.
 The quaternary sector focuses on military research and development, while the quinary sector deals with high-level decision-making and strategy.

-In 2023, the United States spent $916 billion on military, which is 3.45% of its GDP.
+As of 2024, the United States spent approximately $997 billion on its military (SIPRI), which is about 3.4% of its GDP.
 The active military force has 1,328,000 personnel, which means there are about 6.3 active military members for every 1,000 people in the country.
 This shows how the military is linked to various economic activities and its importance to the nation.

 Biggest company in United States